jaxui/nsa-development/README.md

 <!-- SUPPORT -->
 ## Support
 Feature requests and bugs can be sumbitted by creating an issue.
-Or you can contact me at queueskip2b2t@gmail.com
+Or you can contact me on discord ᴊᴀxᴜɪ#3774